grantjenks/python-runstats/README.rst

 The Python `RunStats`_ module provides four types for computing running
 statistics: Statistics, ExponentialMovingStatistics,
 ExponentialMovingCovariance and Regression.
-The Regression object leverages Statistics internally for its calculations.
+The Regression object leverages Statistics internally for its calculations while ExponentialMovingCovariance uses ExponentialMovingStatistics.
 Each can be initialized without arguments:

 .. code-block:: python